E-waste / Cyber Waste

 In China . . . workers use their hands and primitive tools to pick apart the junked computers and salvage precious components.
 In the process they expose themselves and their environment to toxic elements such as lead, mercury and cadmium.

 In China many of the people involved in this process are farmers who stopped tilling their land in favor of the more lucrative e-waste recycling trade.
 The farmers earn about $1.50 US per day cooking circuit boards to remove components, sloshing corrosive acid solutions over removed chips and burning wires and other plastic-coated parts to liberate metals.
 These are routine operations conducted by workers of all ages and both genders with a minimum of occupational health protection or appropriate equipment.

-Enterprises need to audit their recycling chain to understand exactly what is happening to their discarded equipment.
+Enterprises need to audit their recycling chain to understand exactly what is happening to their discarded ICT gear.